 Remote notarization (AKA webcam notarization, online notarization, or virtual notarization) may fulfil your need for notary services more quickly.
 Remote notarization allows for notarization of documents using audio-visual technology over the internet.
 Many states accept documents notarized through online services.
 You will need to research whether they can be used in the state where your document will be filed and if any special conditions apply.
 For more information and to find an online notary please visit the website of the National Notary Association.

-Some notarial services may be performed free of charge: see item number 45 of the State Department’s Schedule of Fees for Consular Services.
+Examples of Notarial Services Performed At No Charge: Some notarial services may be performed free of charge — State Department’s Schedule of Fees for Consular Services, item 45.
 (PDF, 268K)

 The U.S. Embassy and its consulates do not issue apostilles.
 An apostille must be obtained from either the state or federal authority in the United States that issued the document was issued.